 What subjects can be studied?

-The following Access Courses are available: Science; Nursing and Human Sciences; Creative Arts; Computing and IT; Creative Media and Photography; Psychology, Counselling and Social work; Humanities, Law and Teaching.
+The following Access Courses are available: Science; Medicine; Nursing and Human Sciences; Sport Science; Health and Social Care; Creative Arts; Art and Design; Computing and IT; Creative Media and Photography; Psychology and Social work; Humanities, Law and Teaching.

 The Credit System

 The course is credit based.
-Students need to collect 15 credits at Level 2 and 45 credits at Level 3.
+Students need to collect 15 ungraded credits at Level 2 or Level 3 and 45 graded credits at Level 3.
 Most credits are gained by continuous assessment or assignments.

 The Access to Higher Education programme is designed to give students the necessary grounding to progress on to Higher Education courses.
 The majority of British Universities will accept Access to Higher Education courses as an alternative to A Levels and other more traditional routes.
 In previous years students have gained places to train as Nurses, Teachers, Occupational therapists and in other caring professions.
 Others have chosen to follow degrees in a diverse range of subjects, including Anthropology, Forensic Science, English, Zoology and Journalism.